herb-t/cornerStone-ES6/README.md

-# CornerStone ES6 - a simple project seed with ES6
+# CornerStone ES6 - a project template with ES6

 ## Getting Started